I want you to be everything that's you, deep at the center of your being.

 To know what you know and what you do not know, that is true knowledge.

-Curiosity is a spark that allows us to continue to understand ourselves while also revealing what little we know – and what an exciting mode through which to engage in a residential program!
-For students who are curious about the languages, cultures, and societies of Asia (as well as the experiences of Asians and people of Asian descent in the United States), East Asia Residential Program provides a friendly and active community to continue exploring such interests.
+Curiosity is a spark that allows us to continue to understand ourselves while also revealing what little we know – and what an exciting mode through which to engage in a program community!
+For students who are curious about the languages, cultures, and societies of Asia (as well as the experiences of Asians and people of Asian descent in the United States), East Asia Program Community provides a friendly and active community to continue exploring such interests.

 Resident Advisors and Graduate Associates (RAGAs) support residents and develop programs to facilitate a variety of explorations.
 In the past, residents have visited the Asian Arts Initiative Film Festival in Chinatown, and the Philadelphia Museum of Art to tour their Asian art exhibits.
 Other activities have included Asian cuisine cooking preceptorials (How to make Takoyaki, Matcha milkshakes, and Summer Rolls), and program dinners sampling various Asian cuisines.
 Residents have also assisted the RAGAs in planning and hosting the annual Lunar New Year celebration.
 The Program promotes and nurtures interest in Asian and Asian American histories, politics and fine arts, and supplements residents’ academic and social obligations on campus.